 You can now start your engine.
-If you have worked accurately, your ignition should be adjusted well enough for a test drive.
-To achieve ultimate accuracy a fine adjustment using a stroboscope should be performed. (check the dynamic timing data in the workshop manual) Enjoy your 123ignition!
+If you have worked accurately, your ignition should be adjusted well enough to take a test drive.
+To achieve ultimate accuracy a fine adjustment using a stroboscope should be performed.
+Disconnect the vacuum-tube whilst fine-tuning.
+Enjoy your 123ignition!